-New investments shall be subject to a thorough due diligence process (by IDL or a land advisor, consistent with the established governance structure) to determine if the expected financial return from income and appreciation exceeds the minimum hurdle rate of 4.5% real net and whether the return profile is sufficient relative to the risk taken.
-The due diligence process includes an analysis of to analyze the transaction in terms of long-term financial return and risk to the Endowment and determines the existence of any potential risks including but not limited to environmental or title-related issues.
-Parcels posing any significant risk as described in the due diligence analysis and those not meeting the minimum hurdle rate shall be avoided.
-Land Bank funds used for acquisition can only to be used on behalf of the endowment from which the funds originated.
-The minimum return requirement for new investments will be reviewed and updated as necessary based on the Strategic Reinvestment Plan.
+New investments in farmland are not anticipated or being actively targeted.
+Should a new investment opportunity arise, it shall be subject to a thorough due diligence process (by IDL or a land advisor, consistent with the established governance structure) to determine:

+- Whether the return profile is sufficient relative to the risk taken, including an analysis of the transaction for long-term financial return and risk to the Endowment. - The existence of any potential risks, including but not limited to environmental or title-related issues.

+Parcels posing any significant risk as described in the due diligence analysis shall be avoided.

+Land Bank funds used for acquisition can only be used on behalf of the endowment from which the funds originated.